 User Agent Whitelist - List of SIP user agents that are allowed to communicate.
-Only SIP agents on this list can communicate with the ACCESS Rack.
-Note: This setting is not enabled when using a registered SIP proxy.
+Incoming SIP calls from devices with user agent values not on this list will be rejected.
+This setting helps filter out unwanted, unsolicited SIP connections.
+Note: This setting is not enabled when using SIP registered mode.